 This organization of the data makes it convenient to apply linear operators in loop space as matrices.
 In particular, the derivative in loop space is applied as a matrix.
-We have considered two different approximations of the loop integral whose convergence rate depends on the regularity of the loop data: a Fourier-pseudospectral approximation and a finite difference approximation.
-The proofs of convergence for these two methods are given in Appendix \ref{appendix:conv_high_regularity} and Appendix \ref{appendix:conv_low_regularity}, respectively.
+We consider two different approximations of the loop integral whose convergence rates depend on the regularity of the loop data: a Fourier-pseudospectral approximation and a finite difference approximation.
+The proofs of convergence for these two methods are given in \ref{appendix:conv_high_regularity} and \ref{appendix:conv_low_regularity}, respectively.

-\paragraph{Pseudospectral approximation:} If $\mathbb{F}$ is the discrete Fourier transform matrix, and $\text{diag}(\bm{k})$ is the diagonal matrix with the appropriately selected wavenumbers to apply the derivative in Fourier space, then the pseudospectral approximation to the derivative in loop space is given by
+\paragraph{Pseudospectral approximation:} Let $\mathbb{F}$ be the discrete Fourier transform matrix, and let $\bm{\kappa}$ denote the vector of signed Fourier modes associated with the $N_s$-point DFT.
+With the convention $e^{2\pi i k s}$, the pseudospectral approximation to the derivative in loop space is given by